NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Report Downloaded](img/UG_Diagnostic_031.PNG)

-In the document, you can find on the Part 1.1 the free text in ‘Information about organisation’ and on 2.1 the free text in ‘Summary of evaluation’.
+In the document, you can find on the Part 1.1 the free text in ‘Information about organization’ and on 2.1 the free text in ‘Summary of evaluation’.

 ![Report Downloaded Part 2](img/UG_Diagnostic_032.PNG)

-Graphics and tabs which were on the report screen could mostly be found on in the document. a .do
+Graphics and tabs which were on the report screen could mostly be found on in the document. a .docx

 ![Report Downloaded Part 3](img/UG_Diagnostic_033.PNG)